opendatamesh-initiative/odm-site-platform/docs/architecture/product-plane/registry.md

 ### Architecture

-As the majority of the ODM services, the Registry Service is composed by two modules:
+As the majority of the ODM services, the Registry Microservice is composed by two modules:

 * **Registry API**: a module containing abstract controllers, Java resource definitions, and a client to interact with the controller.
 * **Registry Server**: a module implementing the abstract controllers, any component useful to interact with the DB (entities, mappers, repositories, ...), and services needed for the Registry operations.